Last reviewed: September 28, 2022

-- Clinicians should consider measures to prevent or prepare for increased bleeding in women who are at high risk for hemorrhage and are undergoing abortion.
+- Clinicians should consider measures to prevent or prepare for increased bleeding in individuals who are at high risk for hemorrhage and are undergoing abortion.

 - Hemorrhage caused by atony may be treated with uterine massage, uterotonic medications, re-aspiration, tamponade or surgery.

-- Closely monitor hemorrhaging women for signs of shock.
+- Closely monitor hemorrhaging individuals for signs of shock.

 Strength of recommendation: Strong

 The Society for Family Planning defines postabortion hemorrhage as excessive bleeding that requires a clinical response such as transfusion or hospital admission, and/or bleeding in excess of 500mL (Kerns & Steinauer, 2013).
 Hemorrhage after induced abortion is rare, occurring in 0-3 per 1,000 cases following medical abortion up to 9 weeks gestation or vacuum aspiration before 13 weeks gestation, and 0.9-10 per 1,000 cases following uterine evacuation at or after 13 weeks gestation (Kerns & Steinauer, 2013; Kerns et al., 2019; Upadhyay et al., 2014).
 Causes of bleeding include placenta previa or accreta, uterine atony, retained products of conception, cervical or vaginal laceration, uterine injury, and coagulopathy (Kerns & Steinauer, 2013; Perriera, Arslan, & Masch, 2017).